-If you are a stakeholder in the pavement preservation community please join with FP2 in an extraordinary industry opportunity, as we underwrite new research on pavement preservation at the National Center for Asphalt Technology!
+If you are a stakeholder in the pavement preservation community you will benefit from new research on pavement preservation now underway at the National Center for Asphalt Technology.

 Nowhere is there a more respected testing facility for bituminous pavements than NCAT, the National Center for Asphalt Technology at Auburn University.
 For over a quarter of a century, research at NCAT has blazed new trails in asphalt science and pavement performance.

-Now – for the first time – pavement preservation techniques are having their day at the NCAT Pavement Test Track as FP2 and its partners document performance there of these techniques in the new NCAT Pavement Preservation Effectiveness Study, and we want you to be part of it!
+Now – for the first time – pavement preservation techniques are having their day at the NCAT Pavement Test Track as FP2 and its partners document performance there of these techniques in the new NCAT Pavement Preservation Effectiveness Study.

-NCAT has provided industry – through FP2 Inc. – an extraordinary opportunity to participate in this new study, which has the potential to scientifically quantify the life-extending benefits of pavement preservation for flexible pavements.
+This new study has the potential to scientifically quantify the life-extending benefits of pavement preservation for flexible pavements.
 It’s designed to evaluate the benefits of a comprehensive list of pavement preservation treatments, and the results of the study should provide highly valuable, measurable data that are not currently available.

-With full participation by FP2, your industry will be represented in all aspects of the testing, including conceptual development, application and data gathering methods.
-Industry also will be represented in the data review process prior to the study’s publication.
+Thanks to FP2 participation, your industry is represented in all aspects of the testing, including conceptual development, application and data gathering methods.
+Industry also is represented in the data review process prior to the study’s publication.

-Your support is essential to this study’s success.
-We believe the results ultimately will boost your business by objectively quantifying the benefits of pavement preservation treatments in practical findings that will be implemented by state DOTs.
+We believe the results ultimately will boost your business by objectively quantifying the benefits of pavement preservation treatments in practical findings that will be implemented by state DOTs and other road agencies.